stephan192/dwdwfsapi/README.md

   Range: 0 (=no warning) to 4 (=extreme weather)

 - **`current_warnings : list of dicts`**
-  Dictionary containing all currently active warnings
+  Dictionary containing all currently active warnings ("Wetterwarnungen", urgency="immediate")

   See section warning dictionary for more details